maxla777/Betterment-Case-Study/README.md

 * Betterment uses (futuristic robots to invest for you) AKA robo-advisors <-- That last statement is false.
 Betterment utilizes advanced algorythms to fuel their automated invesment platform.
 When users first sign up they are asked questions about their goals, the ideal time-frame to reach those goals and their susceptibility to risk.
 Behind the scenes - Betterment's advanced algorythms takes the answers to the questions and uses that information matches the user to a tailored portfolio.
 Once you start investing in your account, robo advisors (advanced algorythms) continuously look for opportunities to buy or sell investments, while keeping in mind your goal and time-frame.

 ## Landscape

+* Betterment falls into the financial investing/advising industry.
+A few competitors in this realm include Charles Schwab, Findelaity, Blooom and SoFi (Links).
+To remain competitive in this industry all of these companies use algorythms that evaluate quantitative financial data to better understand the performance of a company and predict wheather it is a good or not-so-good investment.
+Companies have also adopted hybrid financial advising models; utilizing robo advisors and offering human help when needed.
+Ultimatley, in order to stay competitive all of these companies had to embrace fintech.

+* A few innovative technologies that have been adopted by the companies listed above, as well as others include:

+    * Data collection software
+    * Blockchain
+    * Artifical Intelligence